-BRIT Awards 2024: Check out the full rolling winners list
+Here are all the winners from the BRIT Awards 2024

 Blink-182

-Boygenius
+Boygenius – WINNER

 Foo Fighters